raspberrypilearning/chatbot/en/step_2.md

 --- /task ---

 --- task ---

 The starter project contains four character sprites.
-One of these will be your chatbot.

-You can either use the sprite that is already selected, or choose a different one by clicking the one you want and then selecting the **show** or **hide** eye icon from the Sprite menu below the stage.
+Choose one of these to represent your chatbot by clicking the one you want and then selecting the **show** or **hide** eye icon from the Sprite menu below the stage.

 ![Choose a character](images/chatbot-characters.png)